 Nanoscribe IP Resins are established standard materials for high-resolution microfabrication.
 Submicrometer resolution and shape accuracy as well as easy handling are key features of these negative-tone resins.

-Choose the photoresins best suited to your applications and benefit from submicron features, overhanging elements, optical-quality surfaces, or high-speed mesoscale fabrication up to the macroscale.
+Choose the photoresins best suited to your applications.
+Benefit from submicron features, overhanging elements, optical-quality surfaces, high-speed mesoscale fabrication, biocompatibility or high refractive index.

-As printing materials, IP Resins are essential elements of Nanoscribe’s Microfabrication Solution Sets.
+IP Resins are highly-efficient printing materials and an essential element of Nanoscribe’s Microfabrication Solution Sets.
 The printer software offers advanced recipes optimized for different photoresins and applications.
-They make the 3D printing workflow straightforward and speed up the design iteration cycles for multiple scientific and industrial uses ranging from biomimetic surfaces, microoptical elements to mechanical metamaterials and micromachines.
+They make the 3D printing workflow straightforward and speed up the design iteration cycles for scientific and industrial use cases ranging from biomimetic surfaces, microoptical elements to mechanical metamaterials and 3D cell scaffolds.

 We provide a product line of negative-tone resins, called IP Photoresins.
 They are optimized for Two-Photon Polymerization (2PP) and feature remarkable properties required in high-precision additive manufacturing: